-Another sell-out event enjoyed by all the attendees.
+Another very successful fund raising event enjoyed by all who attended.

 The Society of St Vincent de Paul will be the main beneficiary as will our Coats for Kids campaign.

 Thanks to the advertisers and other donors of gift baskets, door and/or spot prizes.
-Advertisements received exposure to about 200 attendees through announcements and on the slide show as well as the event brochure which is available by clicking on the link below:
+Advertisements received exposure to about 200 attendees through announcements and on the slide show as well as the program brochure which is available by clicking on the picture below: